web-id-fr/Ail/README.md

     | Route configuration
     |--------------------------------------------------------------------------
     |
-    | This values will change the route configuration for the application routes.
+    | These values will change the route configuration for the application routes.
-    | You can define the prefix, name and set your own middleware on it.
+    | You can define the prefix, the name and set your own middleware on it.
-    | Middleware web is require for authentication and CanImpersonate for security.
+    | Web middleware is required for authentication and CanImpersonate for security.
     |
     */